ronhook/query/docs/index.md

 Current version is 1.1.1

 This will need to be transpiled to support older browsers like Internet Explorer and es5 browsers.

-See the [Wiki](https://github.com/ronhook/query/wiki) for a full list of methods.